 OSHA did take action against Paramount Pictures for an incident on the set of GI Joe: Retaliation, but several years later, the studio is still fighting the fines.

-Here’s the bottom line: workers have the right to be protected from potential hazards, whether it’s on an L.A. movie set, a factory in Bakersfield or an office here in Van Nuys.
-If you’ve been injured at work and need workers’ compensation for your recovery, you may want to consider speaking with an attorney.
+Here’s the bottom line: workers have the right to be protected from potential hazards, whether it’s on a Los Angeles movie set, a factory in Bakersfield or an office here in Van Nuys.
+If you’ve been injured at work and need workers compensation for your recovery, you may want to consider speaking with an attorney.